Steve Lapp, Chief Operations Officer

-In October 2010, after 4 years of strategizing ‘how to’ and occasionally distributing small volumes of food items, it was decided that Blessings of Hope would be formed as a DBA of Light of Hope Ministries, moved into a 1,500 sq. ft. warehouse, and committed to regularly packing 7 banana boxes full of food per week for a local pastor!
+In October 2010, after four years of strategizing and occasionally distributing small volumes of food items, Aaron’s vision to bring hope to the hungry began to come to life.
+It was determined that Blessings of Hope would be formed as a DBA of Light of Hope Ministries, moved into a 1,500 square foot warehouse, and committed to regularly packing seven banana boxes full of food per week for a local pastor!

-In 2011, we filled our 1st semi truckload of food and shipped it to the White Earth Native American Reservation in Minnesota!
-This was a big deal and took about a month of planning!
+In 2011, we filled our first semi-truckload of food and shipped it to the White Earth Native American Reservation in Minnesota!
+This was a big deal and took about a month of planning.

-In Sept.
-2020, we started our first satellite location in Campbellsville, KY.
+We started our first satellite location in Campbellsville, KY, in September 2020.

-March 2021, we purchased a 46-acre property on the east side of Ephrata, PA where we are currently planning a 160,000 sq. ft. food processing/distribution center.
+In March 2021, we purchased a 46-acre property on the east side of Ephrata, PA, where we are currently planning a 160,000 square foot food processing/ distribution center.

 As we continue to expand the number of partner ministries, volunteers, and outreach opportunities, our goal is to become a “Bridge of Opportunity,” helping to move people from poverty to a lifestyle that creates contributing, self-sustaining, hope-filled individuals.